 Montcalm Community College responds to Coronavirus Disease 2019 (COVID-19)

-With the COVID-19 virus picking up momentum, our Executive Team and Crisis Management Team are continuing to meet multiple times per day to monitor the situation and make decisions based on recommendations from health and legislative officials.
+With the COVID-19 virus picking up momentum, our Executive Team and Crisis Management Team are continuing to monitor the situation and make decisions based on recommendations from health and legislative officials.

 United Way 2-1-1